Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 This is the counterpart of Lemma \ref{th:transversality}; if anything, the proof is actually simpler this time, since we have allowed perturbations of both the Hamiltonian and the almost complex structure.
 Note that keeping $(H^{\pm}, J^{\pm})$ fixed does not constrain the value of $(H^C_{s,t}, J^C_{s,t})$ at any point $(s,t) \in \bR \times S^1$, because the two are only related asymptotically.

 As in \eqref{eq:floer-d}, one counts isolated solutions of \eqref{eq:continuation} satisfying \eqref{eq:0-deg}.
 This leads to a chain map, the continuation map

 Up to chain homotopy, continuation maps are unique and well-behaved with respect to composition.
 For $(H^-,J^-) = (H^+,J^+)$ and the constant deformation between them, the continuation map is the identity.
 These two properties imply that the maps on Floer cohomology induced by \eqref{eq:continuation-map} are (canonical) isomorphisms.
+With that in mind, we also write $\mathit{HF}^*(E,\alpha)$ for Floer cohomology.

 A minor variation on the previous construction yields the BV operator, a chain map

 This involves a parametrized moduli space, with a single parameter $\tau \in S^1$.
 The auxiliary data $(H^\Delta,J^\Delta)$ depend on $\tau$ (as well as on $(s,t)$, obviously), with the analogue of \eqref{eq:inter-hj} being